-EplerWood International, Cornell University, and the Travel Foundation are collaborating on a report that explores innovations in both policy and finance to manage the invisible burden of tourism.
+EplerWood International, Cornell University, and the Travel Foundation collaborated on a report that explores innovations in both policy and finance to manage the invisible burden of tourism.
 This report makes a case for public-private cooperation in the design of data-driven mechanisms for managing, monitoring and financing destinations worldwide.

 The analysis began with in-depth interviews with academic, business, and global experts and a roundtable at Cornell University.
 It was followed up with research into current academic and case literature and sustainability studies from relevant fields such as urban planning, protected area management, environmental economics, and the digital economy.